Bergbok/Silksong-Mods/README.md

 Supports custom sound effects, simply add them to the SFX folder after installing.
 Any [file format supported by Unity](https://docs.unity3d.com/6000.2/Documentation/Manual/AudioFiles-compatibility.html) should work.

+Multiple sound effects can be selected and it'll pick a random one.
+You can manipulate odds by editing the configuration file.
+Enter sounds multiple times to increase odds or sounds that don't exist for a chance of not playing anything.

 <details>
 <summary><strong>Videos</strong></summary>